ElijahElliotP/CLHR/README.md

 ```
 ![The Major Skeleton](http://i.imgur.com/Kmw1dmC.png)

-The Extracted Major Skeleton: Because of the relatively fine lines produced, the skeleton for the 20 m resolution would appear broken at this scale.
+Because of the relatively fine lines produced, the skeleton for the 20 m resolution would appear broken at this scale.
 The skeleton is overlaid on the original region and the depicted line in the 100 m resolution for clarity.
 Often branches or “spurs” can occur during skeletonisation.
 These are exaggerations of features, typically protrusions, from the original shape and can be expected; they are a consequence of the method of skeletonisation.
 By its nature a Minimum Spanning Tree (MST), the line connecting all of our points of interest, ignores these features.

 ## Shift Data Points to a Region Skeleton
 Given a binary presence map and a binary skeleton, it is then necessary to associate each presence point with the nearest location on the skeleton of the river system.
 This is done by comparing the location of every individual with every point on the skeleton in a ‘moving window’ fashion.
 The result is a new ‘presence’ layer that resembles the skeleton populated with observations and a new object in the global environment called shiftedPoints that is to be passed to subsequent CLHR operations.